viamrobotics/docs/docs/tutorials/control/flutter-app.md

       _organization = (await _viam.appClient.listOrganizations()).first;
       _locations = await _viam.appClient.listLocations(_organization);

-      // In Flutter setState tells the UI to rebuild the widgets whose state has changed,
+      // In Flutter, setState tells the UI to rebuild the widgets whose state has changed,
       // this is how you change from showing a loading screen to a list of values setState(() {
         _loading = false;